dssg/cincinnati/field_test_preparation/postprocess/Readme.md

 1. Download all additional property info from the database by running

-    python -m postprocess/download_parcel_info
+    ./download_parcel_info

-2. Add name of your predictions file and desired output file to `merge.py` and run
+2. Select your inspections list file and add the parcel data (file must have a parcel_id as its first column)

-   python -m postprocess/merge
+   ./add_parcel_info PATH_TO_INSPECTIONS_LIST